 Coming back after the holidays has been go go go for everyone.
-However, we all agreed we needed to give our students a refresher on Me, Family, Village.
+However, we all agreed we needed to give our students a refresher on Me, Family, Community.
 This has looked different in each of the settings.
-However in English 9 we are re-linking the students to “Me”, because as we are reinforcing “ME, Team, System” with teachers and students therefore, we moved back to the individual.
+However in English 9 we are re-linking the students to “Me”, because we move back to individual experiencing whenever we are beginning, even if it is a refresher or not.

 Below is an early example of the “I am from…” piece.
 We are really looking forward to the next steps.